siaw23/kovid/README.md

 ## 🤲 Contributing

-There are multiple areas in this repo that can be improved  or use some refactoring and for thats why bug reports and pull requests are welcome here on GitHub.
+There are multiple areas in this repo that can be improved or use some refactoring and for that's why bug reports and pull requests are welcome here on GitHub.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/siaw23/kovid/blob/master/CODE_OF_CONDUCT.md).

 ## 🔖 License